 How Many Calories Does Peloton HIIT Burn?

 As a whole, you can burn between 13 to 17 calories per minute doing peloton HIIT and cardio.
 This means the 30-minute HIIT class can burn between 390 to 500 calories.
-The amount of calories will depend on the type of class you do and effort level you put into the class.
+The number of calories will depend on the type of class you do and the effort level you put into the class.